tobinjt/johntobin.ie/content/blog/Restart-app-automatically.md

 needed to generate configuration files - but that didn't allow updating apps, so I needed a wrapper around the apps too.

-There are two parts to the implementation:
+There are three parts to the implementation:

 [restart-app-automatically](https://github.com/tobinjt/bin/blob/master/restart-app-automatically)
 : This program generates and manages